GeniXira/Super_Store_Analysis/README.md

 [Image credit](https://www.blogto.com/real-estate-toronto/2021/04/iconic-kims-convenience-store-for-sale-toronto/)

 #### Background
-Super Store is a small retail business located in the United States.
-They sell Furniture, Office Supplies and Technology products and their customers are the mass Consumer, Corporate and Home Offices.
-The data set contains sales, profit and geographical information of individual orders.
+Super Store is a small retail company based in the United States, specializing in products across Furniture, Office Supplies, and Technology categories.
+Their customer base includes a broad range of Consumer, Corporate, and Home Office clients.
+The dataset provides details on individual orders, including sales, profit, and geographic information.
 #### Business Task
 Analyse sales data and determine weak areas and opportunities to boost business growth.